LOADING ...

 'The Widow'

-Quite possibly the bluegrass song ever written
+Quite the worst bluegrass song ever written

-We were a little four band
+We were a little piece band

 We to go to Crockett, Texas

-We entered the Bluegrass Band Competition
+We entered the International Band Competition

 The other two took first and third, respectively